royrobotiks/myowninsta/README.md

 my_own_insta ; ) is a website / Progressive Web App that lets you share photos fast and in best quality.
 It’s simple, easy to use, easy to install, doesn’t have any metrics, ads or clutter and you can style its appearance as you wish.

 I’m using it as an online photo diary.
-Kati uses it to share fungi photos.
 You can use it for whatever you want ;)

 ## How to use